MicrosoftDocs/well-architected/well-architected/azure-vmware/infrastructure.md

 ##### Recommendations

-- Use the [autoscale feature for Azure VMware Solution](https://github.com/Azure/azure-vmware-solution/tree/main/avs-autoscale) to define performance metrics to use for scale-in or scale-out operations in Azure VMware Solution cluster nodes.
+- Use the [custom GitHub autoscale add-on for Azure VMware Solution](https://github.com/Azure/azure-vmware-solution/tree/main/avs-autoscale) to define performance metrics to use for scale-in or scale-out operations in Azure VMware Solution cluster nodes.

-- Use affinity rules to help ensure resource availability.
+- Use placement policy affinity rules to help ensure resource availability.
 Configuring affinity rules gives administrators control over VM placement.
 The VMs can then be distributed according to specific requirements, performance considerations, availability needs, or licensing constraints.

 ## Implement high availability